 Maturation

 Wensleydale cheese is typically aged for three to four months, although some varieties may be aged for longer.
-During the aging process, the cheese develops its characteristic crumbly texture and slightly sweet, tangy flavour.
+During the ageing process, the cheese develops its characteristic crumbly texture and slightly sweet, tangy flavour.
 Moreover, the cheese is traditionally aged on wooden shelves, which allows it to breathe and develop its flavour profile.

 As the cheese ages, it becomes drier and crumblier, and its flavour becomes more intense.
 Some varieties, such as Special Reserve Yorkshire Wensleydale, age for longer periods of up to six months.
 As a result, this cheese develops a harder texture and deeper, more mature flavour.